StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-page-templates/create-a-case-page-template.md

 5. In the **Adding a page template** drawer, enter the following fields:

     **Title**
     The case page template title.
-It is used to identify the template in the API and serves as the default page title when [creating a page based on the template](../../../../knowledge-base/create-a-knowledge-base-page.md#create-a-page-at-the-case-level).
+It's used to identify the template in the API and serves as the default page title when [creating a page based on the template](../../../../knowledge-base/create-a-knowledge-base-page.md#create-a-page-at-the-case-level).

     **Category**
     The default category the pages belongs to.
 Pages are visually grouped by category for easier navigation.
-If the category does not exist, it will be created automatically.
+If the category doesn't exist, it will be created automatically.

     **Content**
     The default page content using [TheHive-flavored Markdown syntax](../../../../thehive-flavored-markdown.md).